XamNn/interp-book/src/record.md

 ```

 ## KeyValuePairs
-You can iterate all field of an object with the KeyValuePairs function.
+You can iterate all field of an record with the KeyValuePairs function.
 ```cs
 var table = {a = 1, b = 2};
 Print(KeyValuePairs(table));